How to free up space on Windows 11

 • In addition, you can open Settings > System > Storage > Storage Sense, select the files to delete to free up space, and click on “Run Storage Sense now.”

-Whenever your Windows 11 computer runs low on space, it’s critical to free up space to have more room for other files and improve system performance.
+Whenever your Windows 11 computer runs low on space, freeing up space is critical to make room for other files and improve system performance.
 Operating a device with a full drive will make the system sluggish and cause many errors.
 You should never use more than 70 percent of the total capacity to avoid performance issues.

-Windows 11 offers many ways to free up space when the hard drive on your computer has low available space.
+Windows 11 offers many ways to free up space when your computer’s hard drive has little available space.
 Some of the easiest methods include using the Temporary file settings, Cleanup Recommendations, and Storage Sense features.
+You can also perform other actions, such as disabling hibernation, scanning for malware, uninstalling apps you don’t need, or using excessive storage.

-This guide will teach you three easy ways to free up space on Windows 11.
+In this guide, I will teach you several easy ways to free up space on Windows 11.

 To use Cleanup Recommendations to free up space on Windows 11, use these steps: